BrutalLegends/BrutalLegends/README.md

-- 👋 Hi, I’m @BrutalLegends
+- 👋 Hi, I’m Manish Mahimkar
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on - (still learning)
-- 📫 How to reach me - (still learning)
+- 📫 How to reach me - (manishmahimkar7@gmail.com)

 <!---
 BrutalLegends/BrutalLegends is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

 I am Manish Mahimkar living in Kalyan.
-Studying Diploma 3rd Year in Computer Engineering.
+Study Degree 2nd Year in Computer Engineering.